sausheong/tanuki/README.md

 ![send-listener](images/tanuki-send-listener.png)

 This will send the JSON request to the listener at port 55771.
 You'd notice that the output is the same.
 If you have any errors you'll see the same error message as with the bin handler.

-## Sample web app

-I've created a sample web app to show how a simple Tanuki web app can be created.
-Please check out https://github.com/sausheong/pompoko.

 ## Why Tanuki?